 Air conditioners are located throughout the Authority and are used for environment and equipment cooling.
-Condensate is regularly discharged from air conditioners, although most discharge rates are extremely low, and air conditioning condensate in passenger boarding bridges in Drainage Basins 8, 12 and 15 is captured and reused in power washing activities (approximately 60,000 gallons of condensate were captured this way from 15 different passenger boarding bridges during FY 2021).
+Condensate is regularly discharged from air conditioners, although most discharge rates are extremely low, and air conditioning condensate in passenger boarding bridges in drainage basins 8, 12 and 15 is captured and reused in power washing activities (in 2017, approximately100,000 gallons of condensate were captured this way from 16 different passenger boarding bridges).
 Air conditioner condensate may contact contaminants if allowed to flow through areas where significant materials, oil from parking lots, sediment, trash, and construction debris may potentially be carried into the storm drain system by the discharge.